google/robotstxt-java/README.md

 $ java -jar target/robotstxt-java-1.0-SNAPSHOT-jar-with-dependencies.jar --agent FooBot --url http://foo.com/bar --file path/to/robots.txt
 ```

+## Notes

+Parsing of robots.txt files themselves is done exactly as in the production
+version of Googlebot, including how percent codes and unicode characters in
+patterns are handled.
+The user must ensure however that the URI passed to the
+`Matcher` methods, or to the `--url` parameter of the application, follows the
+format specified by RFC3986, since this library will not perform full
+normalization of those URI parameters.
+Only if the URI is in this format, the
+matching will be done according to the REP specification.

+## License

+The robots.txt parser and matcher Java library is licensed under the terms of
+the Apache license.
+See LICENSE for more information.

 ## Source Code Headers

 Every file containing source code must include copyright and license
 information.
 This includes any JS/CSS files that you might be serving out to
 browsers.
-(This is to help well-intentioned people avoid accidental copying that
+(This is to help well-intentioned people avoid accidental copying
-doesn't comply with the license.)
+that doesn't comply with the license.)

 Apache header: